mzhao15/data_engineering_basics/virtual_environment.md

     ```
     $ conda remove --name myenv --all
     ```
-- View the list of all packages in a virtual environment:
+- View the list of all packages in a virtual environment\

     When the environment is not activated:
         ```